 We’ve also opened our Horsebox roastery.
 Here we roast our house brew, signature blends and seasonal, single origins to order and supply them to other independent shops, cafés and everyday folk who want to join in on our wholesome coffee movement.

-At the end of the day, what’s important to us is that when our customers see us or a shop stocking our beans, they know they’re going to get a friendly smile, some good banter and, most importantly, a delicious cup of coffee.
+At the end of the day, what’s important to us is that when our customers see us or a cafe serving our beans, they know they’re going to get a confident smile, some good coffee banter and, most importantly, a delicious brew.

 The horsebox was built in 1976 by Rice of Leicestershire and sold by a Newbury dealer soon afterwards to Emily’s mother when Emily was just a little girl.
 It was well used throughout the 1980s and 90s by Solomon, Joker and Edward Brightstar (Ned), travelling to local shows and cross country events.